arxila/op4j/README.md

 > [!NOTE]
 > A note from the author:
 >
-> This library is from 2009/2010.
-In 2014 Java 8 was released, bringing with it lambdas, streams and
+> This library was developed and published in 2010.
+But in 2014 Java 8 was released, bringing with it lambdas,
-> many other modern Java features that made op4j obsolete.
+> streams and many other modern Java features that made op4j obsolete.
 It previously existed as `org.op4j` packages
-> in the [op4j](https://github.com/op4j) GitHub organization but has now been moved under the Arxila OSS _umbrella_
+> in the [op4j](https://github.com/op4j) GitHub organization but was moved under the Arxila OSS _umbrella_
-> in order to keep it near other small projects created by @danielfernandez.
+> to group it with other small projects created by [@danielfernandez](https://github.com/danielfernandez).
 >
-> This library is no longer maintained (please use lambdas and collection streams instead), but it is kept here for
+> This library is no longer maintained (please use JDK lambdas and collection streams instead), but it is kept here
-> historical reference.
-Please look at it the same way you would look at a trilobite in a museum.
-A lot of effort
+> for historical reference.
+A lot of effort went into it back in the day, and I wouldn't want to just delete
-> went into it back in the day, and I wouldn't want to just delete it. :)
+> it.
+Please look at it the same way you would look at an artifact in a museum. :)